fun-redoc/AoC2024/README.md

 ### Day 23

 duration part 1: `1:30:00` roughly
-duration part 2: ``
-perceived difficulty Part 1: *ok* perceived difficulty Part 2: ???
+duration part 2: `lots of time thinking into wrong directions` perceived difficulty Part 1: *ok* perceived difficulty Part 2: *easy* after finding the wikipedia clue

 solution in:
 [Solution Day 25 Part 1&2](abap/zclaoc2024_day23.abap)

-# Bye Bye for now, have a wonderful christmas
+##### Observations
++ really interesing one
++ part 2 I needed a hint from wikipedia, what i worked on primnary was a try to find all max cliques what seems to be an unsolved problem...
++ this recording was a rerecording, i already solved the puzzle in python - which I like when tinkering around.

 ## Copyrights and Credits
 + [SAP](https://www.sap.de/), miniSAP, SAP NW, SAP Netweaver, ADT, SE80, SAPGUI, bsp,  [ABAP](https://community.sap.com/topics/abap) etc. blong to SAP Company